B&H Rail Corporation: Independence and Expansion (1936-1996)

-1960 saw the merger of the Erie and the Delaware, Lackawanna & Western railroads with the formation of the Erie Lackawanna.
+1960 saw the merger of the Erie and the Delaware, Lackawanna and Western railroads with the formation of the Erie Lackawanna.
 On April 1, 1976, the Erie Lackawanna became part of Conrail.
-That same year, Conrail sold the DL&W line between Bath and Wayland to the Steuben County Industrial Development Agency (SCIDA).
+That same year, Conrail sold the DL&W line between Bath and Wayland to the Steuben County Industrial Development Agency.
 B&H became the designated operator of the branch to Wayland.
 Primary freight traffic for the railroad was wine and related products, lumber, and general commodities.
 Among the wineries served was the Great Western winery, also known as Pleasant Valley Wine Company.
 The county operated the line with the nickname of "The Champagne Route", and passenger excursions were operated by the Champagne Railroad (CGNE).
 These excursions ended in 1994, and much of the track to Hammondsport was taken out of service once wine shipments from Hammondsport ceased.
 Service continued between Bath and Wayland on the former EL track.
 Freight interchange was maintained with Conrail at Bath.

 LA&L Acquisition (1996-Present)

 In May 1996, shortline Livonia, Avon and Lakeville Railroad (LAL) assumed operation of the county-owned trackage, including the original B&H. These operations were transferred to the subsidiary Cohocton Valley Railroad in 2001, and later that year this company was renamed B&H Rail Corporation and assumed a long-term lease of Norfolk Southern Railway trackage between Wayland, Bath and Painted Post.
 At this time, the LAL embarked on an aggressive track rehab program, replacing many ties.
-The track to Hammondsport remains out of service, but is not abandoned.
+The track to Rheims remains out of service, but is not abandoned.
+Beyond Rheims to Hammondsport the rails have been lifted.

 As of August 2008, the B&H operates regular service between Cohocton and Painted Post.
 About half of a mile of the Hammondsport branch line is being used as a siding.
 The original line, designated at the Hammondsport Running Track, continues to be maintained for potential future service.
 Some new construction took place on the line from Bath to Painted Post just past the junction where dirt embankments have been built up as if additional sidings were going to be added.
 The railroad's main office and locomotive facility are located in Cohocton.
 A second engine house was built in Coopers Plains in 2012.